bxcd/jobcomp/README.md

 # jobcomp

-Comparison tool made with C++, GCC and Make
+Comparison tool made with C++, GCC and Make.
+Sorts jobs based on indicated income level.

-Utilizes code snippets written and style used from when I first started coding

-Influenced by readings from B.Stroustrup and S.Meyers
+Enter a job title, job type (either 'contract', 'wage', or 'salary'), and follow the prompts specific to each job type in order to calculate income.
+Repeat the process or enter 'done' to generate a sorted job list (or 'help' for instructions).

-# Getting started
+## Getting started

 * 1. Install C++, GCC and Make.
 * 2. Run the command: make